-5.5.1 Teacher selection
+7.1 Teacher selection

-In theory, the protocol for teacher recruitment was the same for the government and the NGO schools in our sample.17 In practice, the NGO may have put more effort into recruiting high quality candidates.
+In theory, the protocol for teacher recruitment was the same for the government and the NGO schools in our sample.
+In practice, the NGO may have put more effort into recruiting high quality candidates.
+We test this hypothesis by comparing the observable characteristics of contract teachers hired in each treatment arm.